Mary Theresa Ledóchowska: Death and legacy

-Ledóchowska moved to Rome in order to run her order better from there.
+Ledóchowska moved to Rome in order to run her congregation better from there.
 She developed tuberculosis but continued to serve the needs of the missions and her congregation.
-She died on July 6, 1922 in the congregation's motherhouse in Rome.
+She died on July 6, 1922, in the congregation's motherhouse in Rome.

 Today, the Sisters of St. Peter Claver serve in 23 countries around the globe.
 The periodical Echo from Africa still appears regularly in several languages.
+The Archdioces of Salzburg awards an annual prize to students in honor of her.

 Veneration

-During her own lifetime, Ledóchowska had become known as the "Mother of the African missions."
-The cause for her beatification was opened about 1930.
-As part of the process, her remains were exhumed and transferred to the chapel of the General Motherhouse in 1934.
-Pope Paul VI beatified her on October 19, 1975, together with Arnold Janssen, Josef Freinademetz, and Eugene de Mazenod.
-Her feast day is the sixth of July.
+During her own lifetime, Ledóchowska had become known as the "Mother of the African missions".
+Immediately after she died, her sisters asked for notification of answered prayers and copies of correspondence from her.
+Her remains were exhumed and transferred to the chapel of the General Motherhouse in 1934.

+Ledóchowska's spiritual writings were approved by theologians on 20 November 1940, 2 August 1942, and 25 July 1952.
+Her cause was formally opened on 26 January 1945, granting her the title of Servant of God.
+Pope Paul VI beatified her on October 19, 1975, together with Arnold Janssen, Josef Freinademetz, and Eugène de Mazenod.
+Her feast day is 6 July.